Find out more about us >

 'Community Connections' Monthly Newsletter

 Not ready to take part in our activities yet, want to think about it first, or just want to stay in touch with what we’re doing?
 Then allow us to send you our cheering, colourful and informative monthly newsletter, by post or email.
-Just contact Ruth or Lyndsey.
+Just contact Ruth.

 HAVE A HAPPIER YEAR WITH COMMUNITY CONNECTIONS!
 We’re delighted to connect with you in any way that feels right for you.
 Just get in touch and we’ll discuss your needs.